sabahtalateh/gic/readme.md

 ## Concept

 `Golang` has `init` mechanism.
-Package's `init` functions automatically called in hierarchy. `init` mechanism solves two problems:
+Package's `init` functions automatically called in hierarchy. `init` mechanism solves two problems (at least):
 - Dependencies cycling problem.
 As project will not be compiled if cycles exists
-- Unused components will not be included into container as they never imported
+- Unused components will not be included into container.
+As they never imported

 **NOTE** This last point is a bit tricky as we need to retrieve `component` from `container` somewhere in program (or just import `component's` package) so it to be initialized

-Let's use this mechanism to compose dependency injection container
+Let's use `init` mechanism to compose dependency injection container

 We will add `struct instances` (A.K.A. `components`) into container within `init` function with `gic.Add`.
 Components will be added at the same file the structs are defined.
 It will take us to the point where we have all the `components` of some package by